 It is imperative that in high availability Fail-to-Wire Mode, a separate port is used in the hardware appliance pairs for the high availability control exchange mechanism to help with state convergence.

 Because of a physical state change when the SD-WAN appliances switch over from Active to Standby, failover can cause partial loss of connectivity depending on how long the auto-negotiation takes on the Ethernet ports.

 The following illustration shows an example of the Fail-to-Wire deployment.

 The One-Arm high availability configuration or Parallel Inline high availability configuration is recommended for data centers or Sites that forward a high volume of traffic to minimize disruption during failover.

 If minimal loss of service is acceptable during a failover, then Fail-to-Wire high availability mode is a better solution.
 The Fail-to-Wire high availability mode protects against appliance failure and parallel inline high availability protects against all failures.
-In all scenarios, high availability is valuable to preserve the continuity of SD-WAN network during a system failure.
+In all scenarios, high availability is valuable to preserve the continuity of the SD-WAN network during a system failure.

 Configure high availability